jwtd/grunt-jira-actions/README.md

 ## Special Thanks
 * Ryan Tomlinson for the helpful write up of [OpenTable's release process](http://tech.opentable.co.uk/blog/2014/05/19/continuous-delivery-automating-deployment-visibility/)
 * [OpenTable](https://github.com/opentable) - for being a progressive organization and allowing their staff to open source their tools.
-* [OpenTable](https://github.com/opentable) - for being a progressive organization and allowing their staff to open source their tools.
 * [Chris Riddle](https://github.com/christriddle) and [Bryce Catlin](https://github.com/bcatlin) for putting together [grunt-ccb](https://github.com/opentable/grunt-ccb), which this project is derived from.